Personal tutoring and support for students

-The information accessible on, and from, this website outlines the support services available to Warwick students.
-There may be more than one option available, so please use the information on this website, as well as the individual service websites, to help you decide the best place for you to go.
+The information accessible on, and from, this web page outlines the support services available to Warwick students.
+There may be more than one option available, so please use the information on this page, as well as the individual service websites, to help you decide the best place for you to go.

 Support within your department - Personal Tutors

 A personal tutor is an academic member of staff, assigned to each student on arrival at Warwick, who will act as the initial point of contact for discussion of academic and pastoral matters throughout a student's undergraduate and postgraduate career.

 The Personal Tutor system at the University of Warwick is a vital and central part of campus life.
 Personal tutors and research supervisors, working in conjunction with the wide range of services available to students, are expected to provide such support, advice and guidance to students as may be necessary or appropriate to enable them to gain the most from their studies at the University.

 Details on how the personal tutor system at Warwick should operate are outlined in the Personal Tutor Guidelines.